Amazon.com says not planning free TV service

 "We have a video advertising business that currently offers programs like First Episode Free and ads associated with movie and game trailers, and we're often experimenting with new things," she said in an e-mail on Friday.
 "But we have no plans to offer a free streaming media service."

-Amazon's streaming TV service currently comes included as part of its popular $99 (60 pounds)-a-year Prime service, which offers unlimited two-day shipping among other perks.
+Amazon's streaming TV service currently comes included as part of its popular $99-a-year Prime service, which offers unlimited two-day shipping among other perks.

 (Reporting by Deepa Seetharaman; Writing by Noel Randewich; Editing by Stephen Powell)